AbstractSDK/cw-orchestrator/docs/src/integrations/daemon.md

 # Daemon

 Daemon is an execution environment for interacting with live chains.
-This allows you to test your deployment on a local chain instance or deploy your contracts on mainnet. `Cw-orchestrator Daemon` provides a wide range of tools to interact with live chains.
+This allows you to test your deployment on a local chain instance or deploy your contracts on mainnet. cw-orchestrator's `Daemon` provides a wide range of tools to interact with live chains.
 We describe those tools in depth in this page.

 ## Quick Start